 Alcohol Addiction Treatment in Los Angeles

-If you suspect that you or someone you love may be a high-functioning alcoholic, Launch Centers can help.
+If you suspect that you know or someone you love may be a high-functioning alcoholic, Launch Centers can help.
 We offer clinical and holistic treatment plans for substance use disorders and accompanying mental health issues.
 Our long-term programs treat the entire person.
 Contact Launch Centers today for information about our programs.
 Get started today on your new sober life!